fransfela/fransfela.github.io/_posts/en-us/2023-11-07-danish-sound-day-health-wellbeing-reflection.md

 </div>
 ---

 **P.S.** If you're working on healthcare acoustics, perceptual audio research, or just think sound in hospitals deserves more attention, let's talk.
-I'd love to hear what you're working on—and what keeps you up at night (besides hospital alarms). ☕
+I'd love to hear what you're working on, and what keeps you up at night (besides hospital alarms). ☕

 ---
 *Tags: #HealthcareAcoustics #PerceptualEvaluation #DanishSoundCluster #SoundAndWellbeing #ICUSoundscapes*